Youngstown, Ohio: Public transit

 The Youngstown area is served by the Western Reserve Transit Authority (WRTA) bus system, which is supported through Mahoning County property and sales taxes.
 WRTA, whose main terminal is in the downtown area, provides service throughout the city and into surrounding Mahoning and Trumbull counties.
 The downtown terminal serves as the Youngstown area's Greyhound terminal.

 Air

 The Youngstown-Warren Regional Airport is the primary airport for the region.
 As of 2022, no commercial airlines serve the airport, with Allegiant Air ending service on January 4, 2018.
 The airport is home to the Youngstown Air Reserve Station and 910th Airlift Wing.
 Smaller general aviation airports in the city and vicinity include Lansdowne Airport and Youngstown Elser Metro Airport.

 Rail

 In the vicinity of the WRTA terminal is a former Baltimore and Ohio Railroad station.
 The historic terminal building served B&O trains until 1971.
 Since converted into a banquet hall, it was a station along Amtrak's Three Rivers between Chicago and New York from 1995 to 2005.
 The nearest Amtrak service is the Capitol Limited at Alliance station 42 miles to the southwest.
 Freight rail lines owned by CSX Transportation, Norfolk Southern Railway, and the Youngstown and Southeastern Railroad still go through the area.

-Rideshare

-On June 23, 2016, Uber launched services in Youngstown, covering all of Mahoning County and most of Trumbull County.